 As the global pandemic hit White found time to start writing a solo album enlisting the talents of guitarist Luke Hatton and Endfield bandmate Carsten Enghardt.
 Eleven tracks were recorded mostly co-written by White/Hatton but also including ‘Don’t Close Your Eyes’ a song co-written with Paul Samson in 1988, a reworking of the First Strike song ‘ Hold Tight’ and a new version of ‘Better Be Strong’.
 All vocals, guitars, bass and keyboards were recorded in the UK with drums added at 1st take Studios where it was also mixed by Carsten and Ulrich Hilbel.

 The album is a classic rock album with strong guitars, drums and vocals, but wrapped in a modern production that fits perfectly with the modern rock sound.
-The first single, „Emergency On Planet Earth,“ released digitally worldwide on October 8 via Enghardt Media/EDEL Records, and the accompanying video, directed by James Ross Heron of Carriage Return Media Services, have already had a lot of attention.
-Playlists on radio in Germany, England, Ireland, Iceland, Scotland, Canada, America, France, Netherlands, Southafrica, Denmark, Australia, Belgium and Spain show how strong his fanbase is.
-The second single „Sometime Superman“ will be released worldwide digitally on February 18, 2022 via Enghardt Media/EDEL Records.
+The first single, „Emergency On Planet Earth,“ released digitally worldwide since October 8 via Enghardt Media/EDEL Records, and the accompanying video, directed by James Ross Heron of Carriage Return Media Services, have already had a lot of attention.
+Playlists on radio in Germany, England, Ireland, Iceland, Scotland, Canada, America, France, Netherlands, Southafrica, Denmark, Australia, Belgium, Italy and Spain show how strong his fanbase is.
+The second single „Sometime Superman“ was released worldwide digitally on February 18, 2022 via Enghardt Media/EDEL Records.

 The album „Something’s Got to Give“ will be released on 29 April 2022 via Edel Records.